abrady/Vulk/README.md

 * source data is different than built data. initially I was just copying things over, but once I started building pipelines this became clearly necessary
 * having a 'SourceXXXDef' and 'BuiltXXXDef' allows me to cleanly keep variables that only show up in the built side out of the source data and avoiding confusion
   * right now BuiltXXXDef derives from SourceXXXDef. is this dumb? probably, but the alternative is duplicate copying of a bunch of fields.

-## 3/13/24 Summary of shadow mapping from a code standpoint

-To get shadowmaps working I hacked something into World.h where I:

-* made a 'shadowmap' pipeline

-## 3/13/24 Peter panning

-One of the downsides of the bias factor is that you can ignore things that should be shadowed, but there's a trick! normally back-facing triangles are culled by the graphics pipeline, but in the case of shadows, assuming closed surfaces, you can cull the front faces.

 ## 3/10/24 lightmap works